 Paris: Le Mercier, 1735.
 Four volumes.
-Titles printed in red and black with engraved vignettes by M. Baquoy after A. Humblot.
+Titlepages printed in red and black with engraved vignettes by M. Baquoy after A. Humblot.
+Sixty-five engraved maps and plates (sixty-two folding, one page of engraved sheet music, two single-page plates) by Delahaye, Desbrulins, and Fonbonne after d'Anvillee, Humblot, Lucas, Le Parmentier, and others; four engraved head-pieces after Humblot, occasional engraved initials.
 Half titles.
-Sixty-five engraved maps and plates (sixty-two folding, one page of engraved sheet music, two single-page plates) by Delahaye, Desbrulins, and Fonbonne after d'Anvillee, Humblot, Lucas, Le Parmentier, and others; four engraved head-pieces after Humblot, occasional engraved initials.
-Original mottled calf, boards gilt ruled, spines gilt, all edges marbled.
+Contemporary mottled calf, boards gilt ruled, spines gilt, all edges marbled.
 Spines and hinges neatly repaired.
 Light tanning and foxing.
 A very good set.
 Item #WRCAM51695A

 The first edition of Du Halde's celebrated and comprehensive history of China and the most important cartographic record of the region from the 18th century.
 The work is further noted as a cornerstone of northwest Americana, as it contains the earliest printed record of Bering's first expedition with the earliest map of any portion of present-day Alaska.

 In 1685, seeking to capitalize on failing relations between China and the Portuguese (i.e. papal) missionaries over the rites controversy, Louis XIV sent six French Jesuits to China as scientific emissaries.
 These early French missionaries would launch incredible interest in France for all things related to China.